Aligned Technology Solution (ATS) has followed the rapidly evolving situation between Russia & Ukraine.

 The “Hacktivist” group “Anonymous” also announced a campaign against Russian assets.
 These types of campaigns are unlikely to cease, and the number of other groups supporting the state actors on each side is likely to increase.
 These escalations of non-state actor groups may cause misattribution and additional hostile cyber operations against the United States and its allies.

 Organizations should be prepared for any or all of the following:

 - Attacks on the networks of critical partners or suppliers that impact your business and your customers

-- Attacks on the critical infrastructure sectors that have cascading impacts on your company and the geographic locations in which you, your customers, and employees live and work
+- Attacks on the critical infrastructure sectors that have cascading impacts on your company and the geographic locations in which you, your customers, and your employees live and work

 - Attacks on individuals that are part of your company or interact with your company around the world

 Attacks are likely to be disruptive and cause business interruption.
 Successful attacks may be effective in permanently disrupting business operations leading ultimately to organizational failure and cessation of business activities.

 Although there is no replacement for a comprehensive Cyber Security program, please use the baseline best practices below that should be adhered to by all businesses regardless of size, maturity, or vertical.